 Dr Callum Scott

-Callum chairs the Investment Committee of WDHCF.
-Prior to starting his finance broking business he lectured in Finance at the University of Melbourne.
-Originally from Scotland, he has lived in Wyndham since 1989 when based at Laverton and Point Cook as an officer in the RAAF.
-He is also currently chairman of Manor Court Werribee Aged Care Ltd and treasurer of the Rotary Club of Hoppers Crossing.
+A finance broker and former lecturer at the University of Melbourne, Callum is originally from Scotland and has lived in Wyndham since 1989.
+Callum served as an Officer at the RAAF, based at Laverton and Point Cook.
+Callum is currently a Chair of Manor Court Werribee Aged Care Ltd and Treasurer of the Rotary Club of Hoppers Crossing.

 Senior health manager, clinician and academic, Caroline has worked within the health industry for over ten years and has a keen interest in ensuring residents of the local community have access to the best possible service and that those services grow and develop as the population does.

-With over 25 years experience in the Healthcare sector, including management roles at The Alfred, Epworth hospital and The Valley Private Hospital, Jim brings executive leadership within the sector and a passion to make a difference.
+With over 25 years experience in the Healthcare sector, including management roles at the The Alfred Hospital, Epworth HealthCare and The Valley Private Hospital, Jim brings executive leadership within the sector and a passion to make a difference.